 ILKA, TEXAS.
 Ilka was a railroad switch five miles east of Seguin in Guadalupe County.
 The site was a camp for a construction gang when the Galveston, Harrisburg and San Antonio Railway was built in 1875 and was named for a young lady in the community.
 Sam Neel, a local farmer, was employed by the railroad to act as agent to secure English immigrants for the area.
 Twenty English families settled in the vicinity in the 1870s and 1880s.
 At one time a model farm, a store, and a blacksmith shop were built at Ilka, but they have been abandoned.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Willie Mae Weinert, "ILKA, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvi04), accessed May 25, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Willie Mae Weinert, "ILKA, TX," accessed May 30, 2020, http://www.tshaonline.org/handbook/online/articles/hvi04.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.